+When it's sizzling in the middle of the day, Madrileños head to Retiro Park, a 300-acre green-and-breezy escape.
+It's a picnic-friendly place where you can hopscotch through a mosaic of lovers, families, skateboarders, expert bench-sitters, and pets walking their masters.
 Once the private domain of royalty, this majestic park has been a favorite of Madrid’s commoners since King Charles III decided to share it with his subjects in the late 18th century.
-In its center is a big lake (El Estanque), where you can rent a rowboat.
-At midday on Saturday and Sunday, the area around the lake becomes a street carnival, with jugglers, puppeteers, and lots of local color.
+The lake at its center is filled with rented rowboats, and on weekends the surrounding area becomes a carnival of fun with jugglers, puppeteers, and lots of local color.

 For great views and an ancient temple, head to the Parque de la Montaña.
 In 1968, the Egyptian government was grateful for Spain's help in rescuing monuments threatened by rising waters above the Aswan Dam, so it gave its Temple de Debod to Madrid.
 Consequently, Madrid is the only place I can think of in Europe where you can actually wander through an intact original Egyptian temple — complete with fine carved reliefs from 200 BC.
 It's in a romantic park that locals love for its memorable panoramas — especially at sunset.